 Regent’s Place is the perfect pitstop

-As the weather becomes warmer and blossom arrives on the trees, we’ve finally made it to spring.
-After a year indoors, it’s time to discover some of the most beautiful bike routes around London – and Regent’s Place is the ideal cycling base: head east or west or explore neighbouring Regent’s Park where you can spot giraffes over the fence at London Zoo or head over and lie on the gorgeous slopes of Primrose Hill.
+It’s time to discover some of the most beautiful bike routes around London – and Regent’s Place is the ideal cycling base: head east or west or explore neighbouring Regent’s Park where you can spot giraffes over the fence at London Zoo or head over and sit on the gorgeous slopes of Primrose Hill.

 So read on to discover the best bike hire, safe storage and outdoor cafes and restaurants for on-the-road snacks and takeout as you go.